mhvk/baseband-tasks/docs/index.rst

 =======

-Scintillometry also contains helper modules that assist with calculations and that link it with other software, such as Fourier transform packages.
+Scintillometry also contains helper modules that assist with calculations and that link it with other software, such as Fourier transform packages or pulsar timing software.

 .. toctree::
    :maxdepth: 1

    helpers/dm
    helpers/fourier
+   helpers/phases

 .. _project_details_toc: